Regent Street

 Regent Street is a major shopping street in the West End of London.
-It is named after George, the Prince Regent (later George IV) and was laid out under the direction of the architect John Nash and James Burton.
+It is named after George, the Prince Regent (later George IV) and was laid out under the direction of the architect John Nash and the owner James Burton.
 It runs from Waterloo Place in St James's at the southern end, through Piccadilly Circus and Oxford Circus, to All Souls Church.
 From there Langham Place and Portland Place continue the route to Regent's Park.

-The street's layout was completed in 1825 and was an early example of town planning in England, replacing earlier roads including Swallow Street.
-Nash and Burton's street layout has survived, although all the original buildings except All Souls Church have been replaced following reconstruction in the late 19th century.
+Burton's street layout, which was completed in 1825 and was an early example of town planning in England, replaced earlier roads including Swallow Street, and has survived despite that its buildings except All Souls Church were replaced during the late 19th century.
 The street is known for its flagship retail stores, including Liberty, Hamleys, Jaeger and the Apple Store.
 The Royal Polytechnic Institution, now the University of Westminster, has been based on Regent Street since 1838.

 Route

 Regent Street is approximately 0.8 miles long and begins at a junction with Charles II Street as a continuation of Waterloo Place.
 (Note: The section between Waterloo Place and Piccadilly Circus; colloquially known as "'Lower Regent Street" was officially renamed to "Regent Street St James" 2014.)
 It runs north to Piccadilly Circus, where it turns left before curving round the Quadrant to head north again, meeting Oxford Street at Oxford Circus.
 It ends at a junction with Cavendish Place and Mortimer Street near the BBC Broadcasting House, with the road ahead being Langham Place, followed by Portland Place.

 The southern section of the road is one-way northbound and part of the A4, a major road through West London.
 From Piccadilly Circus northwards, it is numbered A4201, though in common with roads inside the London congestion charging zone, the number does not appear on signs.

-Nearby tube stations are Charing Cross, Piccadilly Circus and Oxford Circus; the lattermost being one of the busiest underground stations in London, and is where three main lines (Central, Bakerloo and Victoria) meet.Bus routes 23, 139 and 94 all serve Lower Regent Street before continuing onto Regent Street, except the 23 which turns left to serve Piccadilly after Jermyn Street.
+Nearby tube stations are Charing Cross, Piccadilly Circus and Oxford Circus; the lattermost being one of the busiest underground stations in London, and is where three main lines (Central, Bakerloo and Victoria) meet.
+Bus routes 23, 139 and 94 all serve Lower Regent Street before continuing onto Regent Street, except the 23 which turns left to serve Piccadilly after Jermyn Street.